USING IRONXL

 The image below demonstrates how to launch Visual Studio's NuGet Package Manager.

-How to Export Datatable to CSV in C#: Figure 5
+How to Export Datatable to CSV in C#, Figure 5: Navigate to NuGet Package Manager Navigate to NuGet Package Manager

 Installing IronXL using the Visual Studio NuGet Package Manager Console